PetruczaRuben/coding-dojo-pepperlabs/README.md

 # Coding Dojo Kata
 ---
 ### Description
+ROT13 is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet.
+ROT13 is an example of the Caesar cipher.

-Write a function that takes a string of parentheses, and determines if the order of the parentheses is valid.
+Create a function that takes a string and returns the string ciphered with Rot13.
-The function should return true if the string is valid, and false if it's invalid.
-The function should accept both (), and [] as valid parentheses.
-If we receive an empty string the output should be false.
-The function parenthesesValidator should be developed with a TDD approach.
+If there are numbers or special characters included in the string, they should be returned as they are.
+Only letters from the latin/english alphabet should be shifted, like in the original Rot13 "implementation".